Will OBC reservations be enforced for medical seats across India after Madras High Court order?

 In its submission, the council said the regulations deal only with the seats to be filled in the state quota.
 “The regulations do not have any bearing on the All India Quota which is governed completely by the orders of the Supreme Court,” it argued.

 Meanwhile, Wilson, quoting a letter he received from the Centre, had argued the Central government had given states the liberty to frame laws on quotas that would be applied to the admissions.
 Wilson said, as the High Court also pointed out, this was a rare case where all parties in Tamil Nadu were on the same page.
-“The All India Anna Dravida Munnetra Kazhagam adopted my arguments in the case,” he said.

 In the verdict, the Madras High Court rejected the contentions of the Medical Council of India that nothing can be done without a specific order from the Supreme Court.
 The High Court referred to the position that quotas for OBCs were already in force in Central institutions and that the Supreme Court itself had referred to the powers of Parliament to frame a proper law for quota implementation and had hoped this would be done.